Chapter15.XML Support

 SQL predicate is a combination of

-for evaluating an XPath expression.
-This predicate also allows you
+evaluating an XPath expression.
+This predicate also allows you to

-to test text values of entities for complex free text conditions
+test text values of entities for complex free text conditions such as

-resources though.
-The use of XPath with XML values is independent
+limited to DAV resources though.
+The use of XPath with XML values is

 Virtuoso offers functions for XPath processing of well-formed XML strings in SQL.
 Together with the Virtuoso free text support, these functions offer a powerful free-form and structured content retrieval system.
 You can search for XPath matches in any XML-populated column.
 One practical example would be the RES_CONTENT column of the WS.WS.SYS_DAV_RES table, which contains the contents of documents stored in the WebDAV repository.
 As with the sample database, which contains the XML sources for this documentation, you may store XML documents directly in the WebDAV repository.